 1. Fire Alarm on Ships

 A fire alarm indicates that a part of the ship is on fire or that the fire is just starting out.
-Even a presence of smoke triggers this type of alarm.
+Even the presence of smoke triggers this type of alarm.

 - Smoke detectors

 Sometimes, alarm sensors fail to trigger even if there is already smoke or fire.